Georgetown College offers an A.B in American Studies.

-The American Studies major seeks, through the relation and interaction of traditional disciplines in the humanities and social sciences, to develop an integrated and intensive understanding of the social, historical, material, and aesthetic aspects of American cultures.
-This is a highly flexible major that is designed to allow students to identify and then pursue their interests while working collaboratively with a cohort of students and faculty.
-Local fieldtrips and on-campus events help to build a strong intellectual community that undergirds each student's experience.
+The American Studies major is well-suited for intellectually curious and independent students whose interests cross disciplines and departments.
+The American Studies major is designed to help students develop an integrated and intensive understanding of the social, historical, material, and aesthetic aspects of American cultures.
+This highly flexible major allows students to identify and pursue their interests while working collaboratively with a cohort of students and faculty.
+Field trips and on-campus events help to build a strong intellectual community that undergirds each student's experience.

 The American Studies curriculum emphasizes writing as a central part of the development of students’ intellectual and professional lives.
 Student writing is expected to include critical, analytical and historical dimensions, not least because all students in the major must complete a senior research thesis project.

 In preparation for this project, lower-division American Studies courses (American Civilization I and II) include weekly writing assignments in the practice of making arguments and supporting them with evidence from texts read in class.
 Additionally, students in these courses explore different forms of writing in multiple short genres, including museum exhibit descriptions, book introductions, etc. Students also complete research papers that encourage them to make connections between disparate ideas, identify and utilize primary research, and make compelling arguments.
 This work is facilitated through training in library research and through the use of citation formatting techniques.